Key welfare issues for beef cattle

-- Poor housing conditions, which can lead to respiratory (lung) problems, particularly in young cattle.
+- Poor housing conditions can lead to lung problems, especially in young cattle.

 - Lack of space and poor lighting.

-Some continental beef cattle breeds have been bred to be more muscular in order to increase the amount of meat available.
+Some continental beef cattle breeds have been bred to be more muscular in order to increase the amount of meat they can produce.
 A combination of calves growing very large during pregnancy and the mothers having narrow pelvic canals can result in problems giving birth.
 Repeated caesareans may be needed to allow them to calve.
-Breeds that cannot give birth without regular assistance have to be questioned on welfare grounds.
+We're concerned for the welfare of breeds that can't give birth without regular assistance.

-- in some cases animals which are kept outside during winter ('outwintered') may not be inspected regularly enough and sick animals may not be spotted immediately.
+- Lack of regular health checks - in some cases, animals kept outside during winter may not be inspected regularly enough and sick animals may not be spotted immediately.

-- analgesia (pain relief) is sometimes not used for procedures such as dehorning mature animals.
+- Pain relief - this isn't always used for procedures such as dehorning mature animals.
 We believe that pain relief is very important during surgical procedures and for a period afterwards.

-Find out how you can help improve the lives of beef cattle.
+Find out more about how you can help improve the lives of beef cattle.